 - Waiving 2021 vacant residential land tax on residential properties in inner and middle Melbourne that were vacant for more than six months in 2020.

-For detailed information, visit the coronavirus land tax relief page.
+For detailed information, visit the residential property land transfer duty waiver page.

 Payroll tax relief